govau/design-system-site/content/index/promo.md

     imgurl: assets/img/artwork-about-community.png
     imgalt: Community collaboration
     url: /community
-    text: The Design System has been created for designers and developers across government to help them transform their agency’s products and services.
-The aim is to grow an active and engaged community to share and develop up a set of quality tools and designs that can be used by all.
+    text: GOLD has been created for designers and developers across government to share and create a set of quality tools and designs that can be used by everyone.

   - title: Components
     imgurl: assets/img/artwork-about-components.png
     imgalt: Components used in multiple ways
     url: /components
-    text: Components are a collection of interface elements —&nbsp;such as accordions, buttons, breadcrumbs, lists&nbsp;— that can be used by teams of designers and developers across government to build products and rapidly prototype.
+    text: Are our collection of interface elements, the components can be used and improved by any team to help kickstart the design and development process or even build production-ready interfaces.

   - title: Templates
     imgurl: assets/img/artwork-about-templates.png
     imgalt: Templates
     url: /templates
-    text: Templates include high value core elements like icons, typography, colours, and sometimes complex UI patterns like grids, cards and navigation.
-They are a great way to kickstart a project and are designed to save on time and resources and get value to users sooner.
+    text: Templates aren’t ready yet.
+But the intent is that they will be a great way to kickstart a project, and be designed to save on time and resources to get value to users sooner.
 ---